ImCarrot/Handy-Commands/AWS-CDK Getting Started.md

 - can be programmatically customized.
 - enable reuse within organizations.

+#### L1 Construct (a.k.a CloudFormation Object)
+- in the `AWS CDK Docs` you'll find them listed as `CFN-Resources`.
+- a direct map to what's present in `CloudFormation`.
+- e.g. properties of a `API gateway` that you would define in `CloudFormation`.

+#### L2 Construct
+- in the `AWS CDK Docs` you'll find them listed as `CDK-Constructs`.
+- written specifically for `CDK`.
+- has a lot of default settings to enable you to run a particular infrastructure with default settings.

+> Not all services have L2 Constructs.
+According to `AWS CDK Docs`, you'll find a lot of services have the `L2 Construct` marked as `Experimental` (meaning you can experience breaking changes with new versions) while you may not find `L2 Constructs` at all.

 ### Resource
 - an infrastructure created via the CDK
 - has an `identifier`